atc-project/atomic-threat-coverage/Atomic_Threat_Coverage/Response_Playbooks/RP_0001_phishing_email.md

 ##### Block an email sender on the Email-server

-Description of the workflow for single Response Action in markdown format.
-Here newlines will be saved.
+Block an email sender on an Email Server using its native filtering functionality.

+##### Quarantine an email message

+Quarantine an email message on an Email Server using its native functionality.

 #### Eradication

-##### Delete malicious emails from a Email Server and users' email boxes

-Delete email from an Email Server and users' email boxes using its native functionality.

-##### Response Action for compromised credentials revocation

-On this step, you supposed to know what kind of credentials have been compromised.
-You need to revoke them in your Identity and Access Management system where they were created (i.e. Windows AD) using native functionality.

-Warning:

-- If the adversary has generated Golden Ticket in Windows Domain/forest, you have to revoke KRBTGT Account password **twice** for each domain in a forest and proceed to monitor malicious activity for next 20 minutes (Domain Controller KDC service doesn’t perform validate the user account until the TGT is older than 20 minutes old)

-##### Report phishing attack to external companies
+##### Report incident to external companies

-Report phishing attack to external companites:
+Report incident to external security companites, i.e. [National Computer Security Incident Response Teams (CSIRTs)](https://www.sei.cmu.edu/education-outreach/computer-security-incident-response-teams/national-csirts/).
+Provide all Indicators of Compromise and Indicators of Attack that have been observed.

+A phishing attack could be reported to:

 1. [National Computer Security Incident Response Teams (CSIRTs)](https://www.sei.cmu.edu/education-outreach/computer-security-incident-response-teams/national-csirts/)
 2. [U.S. government-operated website](http://www.us-cert.gov/nav/report_phishing.html)